kobolabs/epub-spec/README.md

 Kobo supports the [official ePub3 FXL spec](http://www.idpf.org/epub/fxl/).
 This includes such features as [Right-to-Left Reading](http://www.idpf.org/epub/30/spec/epub30-publications.html#attrdef-spine-page-progression-direction), SMIL/Read Along, and various rendition-spread options.
 The [rendition:layout property](http://www.idpf.org/epub/fxl/#property-layout) in the OPF determines the layout of the content and is read by all of Kobo’s platforms.

 Kobo platforms also read the field <option name=”fixed-layout”>true/false</option> to identify whether ePubs should be rendered as FXL.
 The file containing this field is usually titled com.kobobooks.display-options.xml and can be found in the META-INF directory of the ePub.
+This file is not required for ePub3 FXL content.

 All five values in the [rendition:spread property](http://www.idpf.org/epub/fxl/#property-spread) are also supported.
 However rendition-spread properties are only read at the book level.
 Future versions of Kobo’s reading platforms may read the rendition:spread and rendition:layout properties at the spine level.